 When you’re thinking about your rehearsal dinner menu items, make sure the food is easy to eat.
 “Maybe guests are meeting each other for the first time at their table that night.
 They don’t want to be embarrassed trying to eat a complicated or messy menu item,” warns Cove.
 She suggests choosing more risky items as appetizers or passed hors d’oeuvres and going a little safer with the entree selection.

 Also, when it comes to the food, Cove suggests asking your chef or caterer what they love to cook and what they do best.
 “If they aren’t a trained sushi chef, don’t make them do sushi,” she says.
-And, of course, consider the whole meal from a visual perspective.
+In addition, consider the whole meal from a visual perspective.
 “Incorporate menu items that spark conversation at the table by using beautiful presentation and color or unique items,” says Cove.

 “Make sure you have enough staff and great staff to execute your vision for the menu,” says Cove.
 “In my opinion, it doesn’t matter how good the food is if the service isn’t there.”

 Who says it has to be a rehearsal dinner?
 Flip tradition on its head entirely and do lunch instead.
-“Something I see trending in 2021 is ditching the traditional rehearsal dinner and doing a daytime event instead,” says Cove.
+“Something I see trending is ditching the traditional rehearsal dinner and doing a daytime event instead,” says Cove.
 “Beach barbecues and margaritas and ceviche come to mind.”